-A buffer is an aqueous solution that can resist significant changes in pH levels upon the addition of small amount of acid or alkali.
-Each buffer is characterized by a set ‘capacity’ which is defined as the quantity of strong acid or base that must be added to change the pH of one liter of solution by one pH unit.
+A buffer is an aqueous solution that can resist significant changes in pH levels upon the addition of a small amount of acid or alkali.
+Each buffer is characterised by a set ‘capacity’ which is defined as the quantity of strong acid or base that must be added to change the pH of one litre of the solution by one pH unit.
 In other words, buffer capacity is the amount of acid or base that can be added before the pH begins to change significantly.

-A buffer range is the specific pH range in which a buffer effectively neutralizes the added acid or base, while maintaining nearly constant pH.
-Capacity and range of a particular buffer ensures that the added small amount of acid/base is neutralized and the chemical reaction keeps going without giving a wrong outcome for the experiment/process.
+A buffer range is the specific pH range in which a buffer effectively neutralises the added acid or base while maintaining nearly constant pH.
+Capacity and range of a particular buffer ensure that the added small amount of acid/base is neutralised and the chemical reaction keeps going without giving a wrong outcome for the experiment/process.
 Simply put, a buffer is a mixture of a weak acid and its conjugate base or a weak base and its conjugate acid.

 There are two types of buffer solutions…

 Acid buffer solutions have a pH of less than 7.
 It is generally made from a weak acid and one of its salts (often called conjugate*).
 Commonly used acidic buffer solutions are a mixture of ethanoic acid and sodium ethanoate in solution, which have a pH of 4.76 when mixed in equal molar concentrations.
 You can change the pH of the buffer solution by changing the ratio of acid to salt, or by choosing a different acid and one of its salts.

 Alkaline buffer solutions have a pH greater than 7 and are made from a weak base and one of its salts.
 A very commonly used example of an alkaline buffer solution is a mixture of ammonia and ammonium chloride solution.
 If these were mixed in equal molar proportions, the solution would have a pH of 9.25.

 How Do Buffers Work?